Watermelon132/Watermelon132.github.io/_posts/2025-04-14-Learning_About_DataBlocks.md

 ## Changing the Batch Size

 While experimenting, I noticed that training could sometimes be slow or cause memory issues on my GPU.
-That’s when I realized I could change the batch size (i.e. how many samples are processed at once during training).
+That’s when I realised I could change the batch size (i.e. how many samples are processed at once during training).

 In fastai, adjusting the batch size is very straightforward — just pass the bs parameter when calling .dataloaders():
 ```python